 • Fewer behavioural issues caused by dental pain

-• Most horses: Every 12 months
+• Most horses: every 12 months

-• Young horses (2-5 yrs): Every 6-12 months
+• Young horses (2-5 yrs): every 6-12 months

-• Senior horses or those with known dental issues: As recommended by your vet
+• Senior horses or those with known dental issues: as recommended by your vet

-Signs your horse may need a dental exam
+Signs your horse may need a dental exam:

 • Dropping feed or “quidding”